Today, Patrick and Taylor are discussing Teenage Mutant Ninja Turtles Microseries Villains 4: Alopex originally released July 17th, 2013.

 Brian Lynch writes a wonderfully complicated character for this issue – which isn’t always the case for these Villain Micros.
 Alopex is psychologically damaged, and emotionally abused, but she’s never motivated by anything less honest than what’s actually happening to her.
 This isn’t emotional dependence for the sake of an easy story – in fact, her need to seek Shredder’s approval makes this a much more challenging story over all.

 Naturally, the issue doesn’t start off plumbing the depths of Alopex’ psychology.
 The first scene finds her readily dispatching a rival gang of wannabe ninjas.
 She’s so confident in her fighting abilities that she immediately gives up the element of surprise, and then takes it a step further by blindfolding herself in front of her enemies.
 And then she taunts them a little!
 The character has only appeared on the fringes of the main series, and even then in very small doses, so Lynch is careful to establish just how capable of a warrior she is.
 Even here, though, we get hints that she’s desperately seeking Papa Foot’s approval – with her eyes covered, she can fantasize that the goons she’s wailing on are Shredder’s worst enemies.
-Ross Campbell positively nails this sequence, letting the red band over her eyes announce her fantasies while the cool blue reflects the slightly less dramatic reality.
+Sophie Campbell positively nails this sequence, letting the red band over her eyes announce her fantasies while the cool blue reflects the slightly less dramatic reality.

 This is the same creative team that gave us the Leonard vs. A Billion Foot Ninjas micro series (also issue 4, coincidentally), and their work here is just as strong as it was when exploring a character as long-established as Leo.
 Taylor, I don’t know if Alopex is a genuinely new character as of this series, but she’s certainly new to me.
 We see so many characters working with either Krang or the Foot for opportunistic reasons, but Alopex might be the first that seems to be craving the Foot identity for the pure purpose of having an identity she can be proud of.
 She’s quickly become my favorite antagonist in City Fall, and I hope against hope that there’s room for redemption for her.
 I mean, it looks like the Turtles are going to cut Slash and Old Hob a break – they can’t extend that to Alopex too?